shareup/async-extensions/README.md

 The license for AsyncExtensions is the standard MIT licence.
 You can find it in the LICENSE file.

 SequenceExtensions were heavily inspired by CollectionConcurrencyKit by John Sundell at https://github.com/JohnSundell/CollectionConcurrencyKit.

+The main serial executor XCTestCase extensions were taken from swift-concurrency-extras by Point-Free at https://github.com/pointfreeco/swift-concurrency-extras.